 Students with disabilities are entitled to a Manifest Determination Review ("MDR") if an out of school suspension results in a change in placement.
 A change in placement occurs when the student is excluded from school for 10 days or more.
 If it is determined at the MDR that the behavior that resulted in the student's suspension is a result of their disabilities, the student generally cannot be suspended or expelled beyond the tenth day.

 In some cases, if a student has frequent disciplinary referrals, but is not yet identified as a student with a disability, a school district should, and/or a parent can, request that the student be evaluated to determine if the student has a disability which may be impacting his academic performance and/or behavior.

 In rare cases, schools may use excessive discipline against a student.
-The use of excessive discipline may have an adverse impact on the physical and mental wellbeing of the student.
-The student may be entitled remedies as a result.
+The use of excessive discipline may adversely impact the physical and mental wellbeing of the student.
+The student may be entitled to remedies as a result.